Residual-Based Error Corrector Operator to Enhance Accuracy and Reliability of Neural Operator Surrogates of Nonlinear

-The neural operators $\calF_{h, NN}: \Rpow{q_m} \to \Rpow{q_u}$ described so far as has two key limitations.
-First, they are not scalable; for fine discretizations of variational problems, $q_m$ and $q_u$ could be large which results in a neural network with a large computational complexity (complexity is defined as the number of training parameters, i.e., $\mathrm{dim}(\Theta_{NN})$).
+The neural operator $\tilde{\calF}_{h, NN}(m): \Rpow{q_m} \to \Rpow{q_u}$ described so far, see \eqref{eq:optNOp}, has two key limitations.
+First, it is not scalable; for fine discretizations of variational problems, $q_m$ and $q_u$ could be large which makes training neural networks difficult due to the fact that the map is now between two very high-dimensional spaces.
 The second problem is mesh dependence, as $\calF_{h, NN}$ is coupled to the underlying mesh used in $\calM_h$ and $\calU_h$.